muru/muru.github.io/index.md

 I share the hobby of the masses - reading.
 Favourite books
 include:

-- *The Green Mile*,
+- Stephen King's *The Green Mile*,
 - Robert Jordan's *The Wheel of Time* series,
-- Asimov's *Foundation* series (expanded by the Galactic Empire series and Robot novels),
+- Isaac Asimov's *Foundation* series (expanded by the Galactic Empire and Robot novels),
-- Clarke's *Rama* series,
+- Arthur C. Clarke's *Rama* series,
-- Stephenson's *Anathem*,
+- Neal Stephenson's *Anathem*,
-- Sanderson's *Stormlight Archive*
+- Brandon Sanderson's *Stormlight Archive*

 I took up photography in IIT Bombay and cycling after I moved to Japan.
 Photography is my driving passion when it comes to the outdoors: when I travel for fun, I travel to photograph.
 That's why I like cycling - it affords more opportunities to capture visuals than racing past in a bike or a car does.
-I haven't really kitted up: I have a Nikon D5300 and a 2016 Giant Contend 2.
+I haven't really kitted up: I have a Nikon D5300 and a [2017 Giant Contend 2][contend].

 <!-- section -->